exuvia/CIBC_Developer_Tasks/README.md

 You can use common python packages in you implementations (numpy, scipy, etc).
 Write some pytest code to test your implementations with the included test data.

 For sample input data, download [this zip](https://www.dropbox.com/s/k13v6pa2kr1z5we/test_data.zip?dl=0).
-For assistance, email jess@sci.utah.edu.

 ### Solution for Task 3
 The code in Task3.py loads two 2D images and computes Mean-Square Error (MSE) and Structural Similarity Index (SSIM) between the two.